 Duncan Campbell Scott

-The Sleeper (Poem by Duncan Campbell Scott)
+The Violet Pressed (Poem by Duncan Campbell Scott)

-A Little Song (Poem by Duncan Campbell Scott)
+Autumn (Poem by Duncan Campbell Scott)

 Summer (Poem by Duncan Campbell Scott)